 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.'

-Husk - This new spot just off Cuba is a cafe by day and craft beer bar by night, Husk is a brewery, coffee roastery and eatery all-in-one.
-The crumpets with bourbon butter are fabulous, and the big brekky very big.
+Husk - A cafe by day and craft beer bar by night, Husk is a brewery, coffee roastery and eatery all-in-one.
+The crumpets with bourbon butter are fabulous, and the big brekky is very big.

 Olive - Go for the lush courtyard garden, stay for the excellent waffles, big breakfast and mimosas.

-Loretta - Feast your eyes on the delicious interior design and ceramics as well as the incredible fresh menu, which is changed up regularly to keep in line with seasonal availability.
+Loretta - Feast your eyes on the delicious (and award-winning) interior design and ceramics as well as the incredible fresh menu, which is changed up regularly to keep in line with seasonal availability.

 Laundry - If you feel like a classic burger or a couple of tacos for brunch, Laundry is your spot.
 Head back late at night for DJ sets and dancing.

 Fidel's Cafe - Fidel's can be packed even on weekdays, so head here if you've got time on your side.
 If you can handle it, try the Snicker's milkshake.

 Midnight Espresso - A quirky place with window seats looking out onto vibrant bohemian hub Cuba Street.
 The coffee is fantastic, and the vege-friendly counter food is too.

 Prefab - Prefab is pretty much always full - they're onto a good thing.
-Prefab serves their house-roasted coffee, homemade bread and baked treats plus a small yet perfect menu.
+Prefab serves their house-roasted coffee, homemade bread and baked treats plus a small, yet perfectly formed menu.